 Easy peanut butter balls made with creamy peanut butter, powdered sugar and covered in a sweet chocolate coating.
-Only takes 5 ingredients!
+So easy to make and the perfect holiday treat!

 Table of Contents